gitPirate12/yc-directory-app/README.md

 👉 **Search**: Search functionality to load and view pitches efficiently.

 👉 **Minimalistic Design**: Fresh and simple UI with only the essential pages for ease of use and a clean aesthetic.

+---

+This project is deployed on **Vercel** and can be accessed via: [yc-directory-app-one.vercel.app](https://yc-directory-app-one.vercel.app/)